-The $\overline{\text{MCLR}}$ is an optional external input that can reset the device.
-The $\overline{\text{MCLR}}$ function is controlled by the MCLRE and LVP bits of the Configuration Words (Table 6-2).
+The MCLR is an optional external input that can reset the device.
+The MCLR function is controlled by the MCLRE bit of Configuration Words and the LVP bit of Configuration Words (Table 6-2).

 TABLE 6-2: MCLR CONFIGURATION

 MCLRE LVP MCLR

 0 0 Disabled

 1 0 Enabled

 х 1 Enabled